jasonpeacock/websites/jasonpeacock.markdown/content/projects/silent-ring-bell-for-service/index.md

 ![The final result.
 [Look closely](images/final_result_square_full.jpg), you can see the button square in the fingertip.](images/final_result_square_full.jpg)

-I dislike having to dance around my desk in my office/cube so I usually place it against the wall.
+[I dislike having to dance around my desk]{.newthought} in my cube, so I usually place it against the wall.
 This leaves me facing the wall with my back to the rest of the office, which I don't mind, but it's difficult for others to get my attention when I have my headphones on.

 Instead of forcing others to tap me on the shoulder, or awkwardly reach around me to knock on my desk to get my attention[^standing_there], I thought a doorbell that flashes a light would be convenient.
 It needed to be a silent as I work in an open-office[^open_office] floor plan.